Out of all of the things that people struggle with in the job search, I think the cover letter takes the cake.

 My general formula for cover letters is a quick intro paragraph, a paragraph or two on your most relevant experience (tying it directly to their job), a paragraph on why you want to work for their company, and then a 1-2 line closing.

-Here’s a template
+Here’s a cover letter template to follow

 Dear [company name] team,